| To read Snake Strides and Shimmers In — Year 4723, click here.

 favorites that typically total five, seven, or nine dishes -

+the yang numbers the Chinese consider lucky.
 One of the most popular Moon Festival foods is taro.
 This potato-like

 starchy vegetable was first discovered under the mid-autumn moon